-Sensible Washington stands for the repeal of cannabis prohibition, and an end to the failed war on drugs: through education, empowerment and outreach.
+Sensible Washington stands for the repeal of cannabis prohibition, and an end to the failed war on drugs, through education, empowerment and outreach.

 Founded in 2010, we are an entirely volunteer, non-profit political committee working to repeal cannabis prohibition for adults – in addition to reducing the harms of, and ending, the failed drug war – in Washington State.
 We are dedicated to pursuing an end to the attacks on our citizens perpetuated by our unethical drug laws.

-Our Strategy for Repealing Prohibition:
+Repealing Cannabis Prohibition:

 Our legal strategy for repealing cannabis prohibition is to remove cannabis from the state’s list of controlled substances, while leaving in place existing penalties involving minors and impaired driving.
-We continue to work toward this goal via the initiative and legislative process.

 How You Can Help:

 If you believe in these causes, we ask that you please consider showing your support.
 Sensible Washington operates on grassroots activism and contributions.
 Volunteer your time, effort and skills.
 Make a donation which will go towards things such as informational handouts and advertisements (billboards, newspaper ads, etc.).
 Talk to your friends, family, neighbors and peers about the effects of our failed drug war, and how important it is that we work together in our communities to bring reform.